kburchfiel/godot_demo_3d_gdnative_cpp_project/Readme.md

 # Methodology:

-My approach was to first create a version of this project using GDScript, then port this code into C++.
+My initial approach was to first create a version of this project using GDScript, then port this code into C++.
 In order to get the port to work successfully, I relied heavily on the links shown within the 'resources' list.
 For instance, I could compare the GDScript and GDNative C++ code snippets within the [Your First 2D Game tutorial](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html) to better understand how to convert 3D GDScript code into equivalent C++ code.

+However, once I became more familiar with C++ GDNative programming, I sometimes managed to skip the GDScript step and code directly in C++, using the Godot engine code and Godot documentation (among other resources) as references.